overthq/Habiti/README.md

 # Market

-Market is an open-source e-commerce platform that aims to improve the online shopping and store management experience.
+Market is an open-source mobile e-commerce platform that aims to improve the online shopping and store management experience.

 ## Motivation

 ### For shoppers
-The average online shopper usually has to create multiple accounts for every store they purchase from, and keep going back to get information on new arrivals, discounts and back-in-stock items.
-Market solves this by providing an app where shoppers can purchase items, discover and follow stores, get push notifications for updates and more, all from a single account.
+The average online shopper usually has to create multiple accounts for each store, and keep going back to get information on new arrivals, product discounts and availability.
+Market solves this by providing an app where shoppers can purchase products, discover and follow stores, get updates and more, all from a single account.

 ### For store owners
-Setting up an online store is difficult and expensive, and getting potential customers to discover your store is very difficult.
-Market solves this by providing an affordable, simple and easy-to-use dashboard to manage orders, inventory, analytics and all other information regarding store.
+For small to medium-scale retailers, setting up an online store is difficult and expensive, and attracting potential customers is even more so.
+Market solves this by providing an affordable and simple dashboard to manage orders, inventory, analytics and other store-related information.

-It is important to not that on release, Market will be available in Nigeria only, but will potentially be launched in other countries based on demand.
+It is important to note that on release, Market will be available in Nigeria only, with a view to expanding to other countries.

 ## Getting Started